COMPETITIVE GOVERNANCE

 The Federal Parent Rating System must determine whether the transition plans are consistent with moving towards this CRA Structure.

-This US Constitution is Amended by a 75% vote of all federal CRA Parent Sector Board representatives; Constitutional clauses are not subject to repeal or Amendment with less than a 75% vote of all federal CRA Parent Sector Board representatives.
+This US Constitution is amended by a 75% vote of all federal CRA Parent Sector Board representatives; constitutional clauses are not subject to repeal or amendment with less than a 75% vote of all federal CRA Parent Sector Board representatives.

-The US post office will transition to the free enterprise system; thus, it is subject to the Section 12 standard transition; mail delivery will be regulated by CRA's in Sector 29.
+The US post office will transition to the free enterprise system; thus, it is subject to the Section 12 standard transition; mail delivery will be regulated by CRAs in Sector 29.

 At the Sector Board or Parent Sector Board, taxes and regulations must be the same for trade within a jurisdiction and across jurisdictions.